-Liz Truss has ruled out launching an energy-saving public information campaign amid warnings the UK could face three-hour planned blackouts this winter.
+Liz Truss rules out energy-saving campaign despite warnings of planned blackouts this winter

 Business Secretary Jacob Rees-Mogg is believed to have backed a £15 million campaign but the idea was reportedly blocked by No 10, according to The Times.